listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.4-semantic-recall-on-memories/explainer/readme.md

   ),
 );
 ```

+The [`saveMemories` function](./api/memory-persistence.ts) handles storing these memories with their embeddings.

 Since memories are pretty small, you could probably fetch up to 30, 40, 50 without impacting context too much.